hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_repeating_pattern_of_circuit_boar_d0435256-b950-43d1-aeae-06b2fe4fc02a-0_2.content.md

 <!--font:Poppins-->

-# Tech-inspired workspace theme for futuristic vibe
+# Futuristic tech workspace theme

 Upgrade your workspace with our custom tech-inspired theme.
 Featuring a repeating pattern of circuit board components in shades of black, grey, and neon green, this intricate design will give your desktop a futuristic vibe that's sure to impress.